sohailshams/cookbook/README.md

 - **Recover Password** - Password recovery feature if forgotten will also be added in future.
 - **Recipe Image** - To make recipe visually appealing, recipe image addition option will also be added.
 - **Sort** - Sorting recipes accending or decending order feature will also be added in future.
-- In the **Input form** fields, user can insert content without giving spaces as a single line entry and add the recipe in the database.
+- In the **Input form** fields, user can insert content without giving spaces as a single line entry and can add the recipe in the database.
 When later this recipe is viewed then it is displayed in a weird way as text will be overlapping out of the text fields.
  To overcome this I need to either add some complex Regular Expressions to the pattern or some keystroke queries using JavaScript, that I left for future.